 The load-bearing capacity is not a problem since the slab was designed with an overload of 500 kg/m² (5 KN/m²).
-The slab on which the greenhouse will be built will be made of concrete.
-More precisely, it will have a mixed structure – steel concrete.
-This will allow great freedom for building the greenhouse.
+The slab on which the greenhouse is built is made of concrete.
+More precisely, it is a mixed structure – steel concrete.
+This allow great freedom for building the greenhouse.
 As the building is not very high, the wind load is not too high.
 Nevertheless, we have to consider the connections with the existing building.
-The deformations of the part of the greenhouse in contact with the existing building (north facade) should therefore be strictly controlled.
+The deformations of the part of the greenhouse in contact with the existing building (north facade) have therefore been strictly controlled.

 Waterproofing issues are quite tricky because the material has to be resistant to wear and tear and shock, while being stable and easy to maintain.
 The option of a sealing protected by another material is also considered: waterproofing can then be an unbounded membrane with a protection.
 The structural connection with the building underneath will also be studied so as not to interfere with the load-bearing structure or the waterproofing of the roof.

-The greenhouse will be built in the city.
-It will also have to be aesthetically accepted and even add value to the building.
+The greenhouse is built in the city.
+It has to be aesthetically accepted and even add value to the building.
 The typical profile of greenhouses seen outside cities may therefore not be suitable and require a dedicated coating.
 The RTG will have to be aesthetically accepted and bring added value.

-Construction risks will be mastered by the IFSB’s expertise: efficiency, safety measures related to maintenance and accessibility are all elements taken into consideration for this project.
-All calculations will be performed in accordance with Eurocodes.
+Construction risks has been mastered by the IFSB’s expertise: efficiency, safety measures related to maintenance and accessibility are all elements taken into consideration for this project.
+All calculations have been performed in accordance with Eurocodes.
 This means that the experiments will be easily reproducible throughout Europe.

 Before studying the energy savings of the greenhouse, we need to know exactly what the adjacent building has to offer in terms of energy and CO².
 Thus, air flows from offices and classrooms have been identified and are monitored.
 We also studied the emissions/flows from the kitchen and the restaurant to re-inject them into the greenhouse.
 These air emissions could bring thermal energy inside the greenhouse from air that is 3 to 6°C warmer than the outside air (according to the first results of monitoring carried out in autumn).
 The monitoring of the greenhouse will allow us to quantify the energy gains brought by air from the ventilation of the building.
 In addition, this air will be more CO² loaded since it will be extracted from the interior of the building where many people are trained.
 CO² emissions will be monitored to know the recovered quantity and the “cleaning” effect of the air (less CO², more oxygen).
 This inter-connection of building structures is also positive for plant growth because CO² is the main feedstock of photosynthesis.